-Cooper-Jean was recognized by ESSENCE Magazine and JET Magazine, in November 2016 and September 2013, respectively, as one of the nation’s top leaders for her innovation around African - American millennial philanthropy.
-Her leadership and achievements have also been featured on WABC Eyewitness News NY, CNN’s HLN network, The Washington Post, and Huffington Post Impact.
-She is a National Museum of African American History & Culture Ambassador, and a member of Delta Sigma Theta Sorority, Inc., Black Benefactors Giving Circle (DC) and Reid Temple AME Church.
-Ebonie is a proud graduate of North Carolina A&T State University (BS), New York University (MS) and Wesley Theological Seminary (MDiv.)
+Cooper-Jean was recognized by ESSENCE Magazine (April 2022, November 2016) and JET Magazine (September 2013), as one of the nation’s top leaders for her innovation around NextGen African-American philanthropy.
+Cooper-Jean’s leadership and achievements have also been featured on CNN’s HLN network, The Washington Post, and Huffington Post Impact.
+She is a National Museum of African American History & Culture Ambassador, and a member of Delta Sigma Theta Sorority, Inc., and Black Benefactors Giving Circle (DC).
+Cooper-Jean is an ordained Itinerant Deacon in the AME Church and a proud graduate of North Carolina A&T State University (BS), New York University (MS) and Wesley Theological Seminary (MDiv.)

 - Nonprofit DEI; African American donor engagement; church ministry; partnership development; fundraising strategies